progdude/Tippy-WebSecurity/Readme.md

-# Pre-work - *Name of App Here*
+# Pre-work - Tippy*

-**Name of your app** is a tip calculator PHP page.
+**Tippy** is a tip calculator PHP page.

-Submitted by: **Your Name Here**
+Submitted by: **Archit Rathi**

-Time spent: **X** hours spent in total
+Time spent: **3** hours spent in total

 ## User Stories

 The following **required** functionality is complete:
-* [ ] User can enter a bill amount, choose a tip percentage, and submit the form to see the tip and total values.
+* [x] User can enter a bill amount, choose a tip percentage, and submit the form to see the tip and total values.
-* [ ] Tip percentage choices use a PHP loop to output three radio buttons.
+* [x] Tip percentage choices use a PHP loop to output three radio buttons.
-* [ ] PHP code sets reasonable default values for the form.
+* [x] PHP code sets reasonable default values for the form.
-* [ ] PHP code confirms the presence and correct format of submitted values.
+* [x] PHP code confirms the presence and correct format of submitted values.
-* [ ] Page indicates any form errors which need to be fixed.
+* [x] Page indicates any form errors which need to be fixed.
-* [ ] Submitted form values are retained when errors or results are shown.
+* [x] Submitted form values are retained when errors or results are shown.

 The following **optional** features are implemented:
 * [ ] Add support for custom tip percentage